NWS predicts above-average winter temperatures

-Whether we like it or not, winter is coming.
+Whether you like it or not, winter is coming.
 However, the National Weather Service out of State College may have some good news for Tioga and Potter counties.

 “For this coming winter, our outlooks lean toward above-average temperatures,” said NWS Metrologist Matt Steinbugl.